 As the whole world is looking to control this outbreak, the way people keep themselves and areas clean is key, hence the above seven points designed to help focus on some of the main issues to consider at the moment.

-And if in doubt, call in the professionals and use good old common sense.
+And if in doubt, call in the professional cleaners and use good old common sense.